mollie/reseller-api/README.md

 [![Build Status](https://travis-ci.org/mollie/reseller-api.svg?branch=master)](https://travis-ci.org/mollie/reseller-api)

-The [Reseller API](https://docs.mollie.com/reference/reseller-api/guides/overview) can be used to register new customers to Mollie, to link existing customers to your reseller account and to change the settings of the customers you have created.
+The [Reseller API](https://docs.mollie.com/reference/reseller-api/guides/overview) can be used to register new customers to Mollie and to change the settings of the customers you have created.

 The Reseller API uses [secure keys and signatures](https://docs.mollie.com/reference/reseller-api/guides/secret-keys) for authentication and security, unlike the [Mollie API](https://docs.mollie.com).
 With the Mollie API however, you can use [Mollie Connect](https://docs.mollie.com/reference/oauth2/authorize), with which you have the option to view invoices and create website profiles for existing customers.